codingpeasant/blocace/README.md

 </a>
 <hr/>

-__Blocace__ is a distributed NoSQL document database powered by the blockchain technology.
+__Blocace__ is a distributed document database powered by the blockchain technology.

 ## Note to Developers
 * This is a prototype.